 Fujimori finished in 4th place in the 200m IM at the Rio Olympics, behind winner Michael Phelps, runner-up Kosuke Hagino of his native Japan, and bronze medalist Wang Shun of China.

-In Hangzhou, Fujimori reaped bronze in the SCM 200m IM, finishing in a a time of 1:52.73 to shut Aussie Mitch Larkin out of the medals by just.
-05. If this positive doping result holds, Fujimori would be stripped of this result, leaving Larkin with the bronze.
+In Hangzhou, Fujimori took bronze in the SCM 200m IM, finishing in a a time of 1:52.73 to shut Aussie Mitch Larkin out of the medals by just .05 seconds.
+If this positive doping result holds, Fujimori would be stripped of this result, leaving Larkin with the bronze.

 Japan is already dealing with another doping scandal in the form of Junya Koga, the backstroking ace who is facing a possible 4-year ban.